Todd Winkler

 Todd Carl Winkler (b. c.
 1967) is a former U.S. Air Force pilot and pharmaceutical sales representative from Cameron Park, California, convicted of first-degree murder for stabbing his third wife, Rachel Winkler, to death with scissors in 2012 during a violent confrontation at their home.
-The case drew national attention due to its brutality, Winkler’s history of mental illness, and a prior suspicious death of his second wife.
+The case drew national attention due to its brutality, Winkler's history of mental illness, and a prior suspicious death of his second wife.
 In 2014, he received a sentence of 26 years to life and is imprisoned at San Quentin, with parole eligibility around mid-2031.

-The case has been featured in multiple true crime programs, including NBC’s Dateline, and Accident, Suicide or Murder on the Oxygen network.
+The case has been featured in multiple true crime programs, including NBC's Dateline, and Accident, Suicide or Murder on the Oxygen network.

 Early life and education

 Todd Carl Winkler was born around 1967 and grew up on a farm in rural Iowa, surrounded by a close community.
 He was valedictorian of his high school class and served as student body president, showing early academic and leadership skills.

 After high school, Winkler was accepted into the United States Air Force Academy in 1990, where he trained as a pilot.
 After graduating, he served as an F-16 fighter pilot with the 14th Fighter Squadron, known as the “Fighting Samurai,” while stationed in Japan.

 During his military service, Winkler faced ongoing mental health challenges.
 He was hospitalized for psychiatric evaluation twice, once in Japan and again in Amsterdam while employed at Abbott Laboratories, which later became part of his defense in the murder trial.
 Winkler eventually left the U.S. Air Force with a 50 percent disability rating, linked to his mental health conditions.

-Todd Winkler married Rachel Hatfield (later Rachel Winkler) the daughter of contemporary artist Don Hatfield.
-She was an airport manager at Cameron Park Airport, in 2005 after a short courtship.
+Todd Winkler married Rachel Hatfield (later Rachel Winkler), the daughter of contemporary artist Don Hatfield, in 2005 after a short courtship.
+She was an airport manager at Cameron Park Airport.
 The couple initially seemed to establish a stable family life in the upscale pilots’ community of Cameron Park, California.
 Over the next few years, they had three children: Alex, Ariel, and Eva, who were between infancy and about seven years old by early 2012.
 Neighbors described a typical routine involving parenting, socializing, and their shared connection to the small airplane hangar/home compound at Cameron Airpark, where Rachel managed operations.

 Despite this, problems emerged.
 By June 2010, Rachel began an affair with James White, a former Marine and handyman at the airpark, and shared that she felt neglected in the marriage.
-She mentioned Todd’s financial stress, erratic behavior—including alleged attempts to stage accidents—and his habit of keeping ashes from his previous wife’s fatal Georgia car crash in a box under the bed.
+She mentioned Todd's financial stress, erratic behavior—including alleged attempts to stage accidents—and his habit of keeping ashes from his previous wife's fatal Georgia car crash in a box under the bed.
 As Rachel finalized divorce proceedings in February 2012, marital tension escalated, leading to the tragic events days later.